zhezhen-y/zhezhen-y.github.io/imitate_mondrian.md

+## Imitate Mondrian
+A sciart project of re-creating Mondrian's artwork using Python.
+The process was recorded in my [Jupyter Notebook](https://github.com/zhezhen-y/sciart/blob/main/imitate_mondrian_new_york.ipynb).

 ## Mondrian who?
 [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) is one of the most influential abstract artist.
 Many of his work is made of artistic combinations of lines and squares, such as in his famous [*New York City* painting](https://en.wikipedia.org/wiki/New_York_City_(painting)).